mahozad/vectors/README.md

 Some vector graphics that I've created for fun.

+Scheme vs Schema
+The word **Schema** is used for diagrams and models.

 For information about how to be a graphic contributor on wikipedia refer [here](https://en.wikipedia.org/wiki/Wikipedia:Graphics_Lab)

 For help on how to use SVG files on wikipedia refer [here](https://commons.wikimedia.org/wiki/Help:SVG)